-This is used for company announcements and extremely time sensitive subjects.
+This is used for company announcements and extremely time-sensitive subjects.
 Agent surveys will be sent through the email group (and often also in Facebook.)
-Company meeting and event announcements are sent through the group.
+Company meetings and event announcements are sent through the group.
 If you have an emergency like "My phone was stolen and I need to open a door" then please do use the email group!

 Our Facebook Group

 Our Facebook Group is very active and there are lots of great conversations here!
 Please post almost anything here.
 Strategy questions, Coming Soon properties, interesting industry news, and fun topics.
 Try to keep it real estate related and please don't post anything for sale (unless it's really pertinent.)
 The normal "happy hour rules" apply - no politics or religion and please be respectful of everyone.
 We also like to keep only good information here and avoid sensational headlines and articles.